GrimDevelopment/bypass/README.md

 - Heroku (and similar services) support (with guide, if difficult).
 - Add passworded-link support.
 - Add referer support.
+- Find a way around the 30 second rule on Heroku.

 ### Sites being planned